Know who controls every provider behind every client site.

 A critical provider account belongs to someone who left eighteen months ago.
 Nobody documented a backup admin.
 Nobody actually knows if MFA is enabled.
 Everything is fine.
 Right up until it isn’t.
 It was there on day one.
 Nobody documented it.

 A client switches agencies.
 The incoming team inherits a tangle of accounts, personal logins, and extremely confident guesses.
 The outgoing agency is pretty sure the domain is in a GoDaddy account.
 Probably.
 What should take a day takes three weeks.
-The information existed.
-It just lived in three people’s heads and one personal inbox.

 Not compliance paperwork.
 Not a new workflow.
 A maintained record of who controls every provider behind every client site, built from automated scans and kept current by your team.